Table of Contents

-Electronic Batch Record
+Electronic Batch Records

 Batch record reviews require aggregating and reviewing a substantial quantity of manufacturing data and process documentation.

-Much of the labor spent in the review process comes from identifying incorrect or illegible entries, and correcting records so that all production information is available for a given batch.
+Much of the labor spent in the review process comes from identifying incorrect or illegible entries and correcting records so that all production information is available for a given batch.

 When it’s time for a batch record review, the necessary information is accessible and easy to read.
 Manufacturers can spend more time ensuring the quality of a product and less time correcting transcription errors.
 With more data available, it’s easier to flag items to review by exception.